Matching Numbers and RPO

 The matching numbers term can be defined in different ways.
-At the very least, it means that the partial VIN code of the engine corresponds to the VIN on the pillar of the car’s windshield, but it can also mean that every component of the car is original and the stamps are correct.
-However, it is often considered acceptable to have some parts replaced with genuine new old stock (NOS) parts.
+At the very least, it means that the partial VIN code of the engine corresponds to the VIN on the pillar of the car’s windshield.
+In stricter definitions, it can also mean that every component of the car is original and the stamps are correct.
+However, even in the most rigorous interpretations, it is generally considered acceptable to have some parts replaced with genuine new old stock (NOS) parts.

 NOS part means "New Old Stock", which is a part that was originally produced for use by the car manufacturer for use in the production of that car or spare part purposes and has never been used.

-But perhaps the most common definition is that the partial VIN of the engine block and transmission corresponds to the VIN sequence number of the frame.
+But perhaps the most common practical definition among Corvette enthusiasts is that the partial VIN stamped on the engine block and transmission matches the VIN sequence number of the frame.
+This essentially means the entire drivetrain (engine, transmission, and often rear axle) is the same as when the car left the factory.

 RPO (Regular Production Option)